common-workflow-language/cwl-website/README.md

-workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and high performance computing (HPC) environments.CWL is designed to meet the needs of data-intensive science, such as Bioinformatics, Medical Imaging, Astronomy, High Energy Physics, and Machine Learning.
+workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and high performance computing (HPC) environments.CWL is designed to meet the needs of data-intensive science, such as Bioinformatics,Medical Imaging, Astronomy, High Energy Physics, and Machine Learning.

 CWL is developed by a multi-vendor working group consisting of